-There is no doubt she was a prolific author; in her Vision she tells us, "between 1399 when I began writing and the present year, 1405, during which I am still writing, I have compiled fifteen major works, without counting some smaller works, which together are contained in seventy large-size quires" (194).
-At this juncture in her career, it is astonishing to find such a eminent author acting as her own scribe.
+There is no doubt Christine was a prolific author; in her Vision she tells us, "between 1399 when I began writing and the present year, 1405, during which I am still writing, I have compiled fifteen major works, without counting some smaller works, which together are contained in seventy large-size quires" (194).
+At this juncture in her career, it would seem astonishing to find such a eminent author acting as her own scribe.
 Sandra Hindman notes that the famous Harley 4431 manuscript of Christine de Pizan's Collected Works, which was originally given to Queen Isabeau of France, was "written entirely in Christine's hand" (461) (figs. 4, 9-12).
 Fifty-five of Christine's surviving works have been identified as "partial or complete autographs" (Hindman 459).
 While Christine may have produced many of these herself to maintain her female novelty, it would seem that at some point in her fame, she would need to contract out some of the manual work.
 A woman author trying to publish (transcribe and illuminate), and distribute her texts would find it difficult to contract with the predominately male workshops, especially in light of their low reputations.
-However, if Anastasia (or some other female artist) worked in a master's workshop, she would occupy the perfect position to act as a go between for de Pizan and the masters of those facilities, thereby enabling production of Christine's works and protecting her chaste reputation.
+However, if Anastasia (or some other female artist) worked in a master's workshop, she would occupy the perfect position to act as a go between for Christine and the masters of those facilities, thereby enabling production of Christine's works and protecting her chaste reputation.

 Fig. 7.
 Master of the Epître d'Othea, Paris.
 Christine de Pizan writing.
 1404.
 Koinklijke Bibliotheek, National Library of the Netherlands.
 Medieval Illuminated Manuscripts.
 20 April 2004. <http://www.kb.nl/kb/manuscripts/search/index.html>.
 Path: Author, title=Christine de Pisan; 3.
 The Hague, KB, 78 D 42.

 Christine was very aware of the adage of her day that women must be and seem virtuous.
 She warns women, "whether noble, bourgeois, or lower class-be…cautious in defending your honor and chastity against enemies" (City of Ladies 256).
 A woman's inheritance was especially susceptible and Christine warns widows to beware of those who would "wrong her by claiming what should be hers-as often happens to widows both the exalted and the humble" (Three Virtues 120).
 Two of a widow's great distresses are "the variety of lawsuits and demands of certain people regarding debts, claims on your property, and income…[and] the evil talk of people who are all too willing to attack you" (Three Virtues 197).
 When Christine took an assertive stance, arguing in court for her husband's back wages, she was subjected to "many annoying remarks…how many stupid looks, how many jokes from some fat drunkard did I suffer; and because I was afraid of putting my case at risk and was so dependent on its outcome, I hid my thoughts" (Christine's Vision 190).
-Even so, de Pizan believed widows should administer their own households, and not "have so little confidence in their own good sense that they will claim that they don't know how to manage their own lives" (Three Virtues 201).
+Even so, Christine believed widows should administer their own households, and not "have so little confidence in their own good sense that they will claim that they don't know how to manage their own lives" (Three Virtues 201).
 Finally, she cautions widows "who are sufficiently comfortable…[that] remarriage is complete folly" (Three Virtues 201).
-Christine may have felt comfortable providing for herself, but at the same time, knew she must protect her chaste reputation by avoiding direct contact with the dubious men of Parisian workshops.
+While Christine may have felt comfortable providing for herself, at the same time she knew she must protect her chaste reputation by avoiding direct contact with the dubious men of Parisian workshops.
 Hand in hand with chastity goes obedience and silence, characteristics she needed to cultivate in order to maintain her elevated status, frequent the noble court, and advance her authorial career by acquiring patrons.

 Fig. 8.
 Master of the Epître d'Othea, Paris.
 A siege.
 1404.
 Koinklijke Bibliotheek, National Library of the Netherlands.
 Medieval Illuminated Manuscripts.
 20 April 2004. <http://www.kb.nl/kb/manuscripts/search/index.html>.
 Path: Author, title=Christine de Pisan; 3.
 The Hague, KB, 78 D 42.

-When it comes to patronage, de Pizan not only exploits her feminine novelty to advantage, but also flatters and obligates the aristocracy.
+When it comes to patronage, Christine not only exploits her feminine novelty to advantage, but also flatters and obligates the aristocracy.
 Many of her works contain presentation pieces (figs. 6, 9, 11-12), showing her gifting her works to a potential patron, a common medieval practice (Buettner, Past Presents 602), though unknown for a woman.
 She plays on her patron's conceits by illustrating them as benefactors of poets whose worldly courts cannot be surpassed.
-De Pizan knew aristocratic tastes and was well acquainted with the royal library, "where [Charles V] had all the most outstanding works compiled by great authors, whether of the Holy Scriptures, or theology, or the sciences, all very well written and richly decorated" (Charles V 240).
-The library of Jean, Duke of Berry, contained "a larger number of romances and poetry" (Buettner Profane 75).
+Christine knew aristocratic tastes and was well acquainted with the royal library, "where [Charles V] had all the most outstanding works compiled by great authors, whether of the Holy Scriptures, or theology, or the sciences, all very well written and richly decorated" (Charles V 240).
+She comment that the library of Jean, Duke of Berry, contained "a larger number of romances and poetry" (Buettner Profane 75).
 In medieval Europe, books were considered works of art, an admired luxury, and before mass marketing, their distribution was accomplished via gift exchange (Hindman 459; Buettner, Past Presents 598) and/or purchases and commissions as gifts.
-In two representative instances, de Pizan cultivated noble covenants by presenting copies of Fortune's Transformation, produced by the Epître master (Meiss, Limbourgs 9), "to a very important patron, Jean, Duke of Berry" (Koninklijke Bibliotheek 1), and, as a New Year's gift, to the Lord of Burgundy (de Pizan, Charles V 233).
+In two representative instances, Christine cultivated noble covenants by presenting copies of Fortune's Transformation, produced by the Epître master (Meiss, Limbourgs 9), "to a very important patron, Jean, Duke of Berry" (Koninklijke Bibliotheek 1), and, as a New Year's gift, to the Lord of Burgundy (Christine de Pizan, Charles V 233).
 Christine's works were coveted by the royal and wealthy as she reminded them of their duties-quite a balancing act.

 Fig. 9.
 Master of the Cité des Dames and workshop, Paris.
 Christine de Pizan presenting her book to King Charles VI of France.
 1410-1411.
 "From Le Chemin de long estude."
 Brit.
 Lib.
 "Harley 4431."
 Images Online.
 19 April 2004. <http://ibs001.colo.firstnet.net.uk/britishlibrary/controller/textsearch ?text+Christine&idx=1&start=25>.

 Christine was not one to mince words and reminds her noble patrons that if a "simple person should do her service or give her some curious trifle because of affectionate regard, she will consider the person's situation in life as well as the service, value, beauty, or curiosity of the gift, and suitably return the gesture with praiseworthy largess" (Three Virtues 117).
 Her many strategies seem to have paid off: as she recounts her audience with the Lord of Burgundy.
 He "told and explained to me how and on what subject it please him that I work….I took my leave, content of my charge, holding this commission" (Charles V 234).
-At the same time, de Pizan laments cheap princesses, who should avoid having persons "endure the great trouble and expense in going to the counting house or to her agents one hundred times or more with the same bills before they are paid" (Three Virtues 114).
-De Pizan ,a woman who longs to live a quiet life in pursuit of study, informs us she "does not care about the lure of money, [and she has] to act against her natural inclination…forced by her great responsibilities to pursue-with great effort-these men of finance and to be led on day after day by their empty promises" (Christine's Vision 197).
+At the same time, Christine laments cheap princesses, who should avoid having persons "endure the great trouble and expense in going to the counting house or to her agents one hundred times or more with the same bills before they are paid" (Three Virtues 114).
+Christine, a woman who longs to live a quiet life in pursuit of study, informs us she "does not care about the lure of money, [and she has] to act against her natural inclination…forced by her great responsibilities to pursue-with great effort-these men of finance and to be led on day after day by their empty promises" (Christine's Vision 197).
 This could be considered a statement by a woman who must not only be virtuous, but seem virtuous by downplaying the lure of wealth, but she also had to consider the large family she maintained.

 Fig. 10.
 Master of the Cité des Dames and workshop, Paris.
 Christine de Pizan writing in her study.
 1410-1411.
 "From Cent Ballades."
 Brit.
 Lib.
 "Harley 4431."
 Images Online.
 19 April 2004. <http://ibs001.colo.firstnet.net.uk/britishlibrary/controller/ textsearch?text=Christine&idx=1&start=6>.